Excelsior7/ml_for_business_course/README.md

 For our baseline we used a HistGradientBoostingRegressor() model with no hyper parameter optimization.
 We obtained a RMSE = 35644.83459134061.

-Seeing that the RMSE was very high we asked ourselves if it was pertinent to keep the job_description in the embeding or not cause when embeding the augmented_description we obtained over 300 columns and knowing that our dataset has only 30K lines...
-We decided to not only check for models but also to do PCA to see the impact of the columns.
+Seeing that the RMSE was very high we decided to not only check for models but also to do PCA to see the impact of the augmented_description column.

 ## First Iteration: